R167/lign6-predictive-text/writeup/writeup.md

 next word in the sequence "one two three ____," we only would need to access `ngram['one two three']`.

+Our predictions try matching the longest possible n-grams, up to 5-grams.
+If there are no matches, it falls back to 4-grams, all the way to 1-grams.
+This lets the autocomplete find the best possible match while being able to adapt if those fail.

+We also added (n-1)-grams, which are used if the user's string does not end in a space.
+In a phone keyboard, this would mean they could still be typing the rest of a word, and we would want to provide autocomplete suggestions for the next few letters.
+For this, we take last few complete grams that have been entered and find the list of n-grams that match those.
+Then we find all the next words that _begin_ with start of the word that has been entered.
+This gives auto-complete suggestions as you would expect from a phone keyboard.

 ## The code used to run the tool (Comment your code, and provide the source)

 ### `predict/__init__.py`: just boiler plate